careshub/cc-manage-media-visibility-permissions/README.txt

 == Description ==

-This plugin sets up the basic media restrictions for non-admin users on Community Commons.
+This plugin sets up the basic media restrictions for non-admin users on a site.
 It assumes that a subscriber should:
 * only see the media that she's uploaded to the site when using the Media library
 * only see the media that she's uploaded to the site when using the "Add Media" modal